10XGenomics/enclone/README.md

 ### The `enclone` software

 `enclone` is open-source, beta software.
-Binary executables from linux, mac and windows can be directly downloaded from this page, as can sample 10x Genomics datasets.
+Binary executables for Linux, Mac and Windows can be directly downloaded from this page, as can sample 10x Genomics datasets.
 And then you're off and running!
 To use `enclone`, you need to know how to run command-line tools.
 This is something that can be learned easily, particularly if you have a friend or colleague who can help you